 Taking the morning ferry is advisable if able, as this will allow time to explore the attractions in and around Penneshaw and the Dudley Peninsula, and others on the way to Emu Bay.
 Notable attractions include False Cape Wines, Dudley Winery, Pennington Bay, in American River find the Oyster Farm Shop and Deck Cafe, Clifford’s Honey Farm and the Eucalyptus Distillery

-Travel to Emu Bay will take approximately 50 minutes from the ferry.
-The turn off is close to Kingscote, the main town, where it is possible to stock up on fresh seafood, local honey as well as other provisions from Foodland and the Bottle shop as unfortunately we do not have any shops in Emu Bay.
+Travel to Emu Bay will take approximately 50 minutes from the Penneshaw where the ferry arrives.
+The turn off is close to Kingscote, the main town, where it is possible to stock up on fresh seafood, local honey as well as other provisions from Drakes Supermarket, the local butcher and the Bottle Shop as we unfortunately do not have any shops in Emu Bay.